Fall 2023

 - Only one prize per person

-Among the many examples of such incidents:
+Among the many examples of art censorship:

 - The repeated censorship of director Amy Heckerling’s film Fast Times at Ridgemont High